MichaelHornaday/IzendaAdventureWorksMetronicTheme/README.md

 Reports and dashboards seen in sample materials were designed by me against the AdventureWorks sample database from Microsoft.

-You will need to deploy an API, configuration database, and AdvenbtureWorks database to run this instance and replicate what is seen in sample materials.
+You will need to deploy an API, configuration database, and AdventureWorks database to run this instance and replicate what is seen in sample materials.